eibenp/homebridge-gree-airconditioner/README.md

 * Not all half a degree values are supported in °C mode (GREE AC units are designed to support only integer °C and °F values).
 Unsupported values are automatically updated to the nearest supported values.
 * There is no way to get current heating-cooling state from the AC unit in auto mode, so displayed state in the Home App is based on temperature measurement, but internal sensor is not precise enough to always display the correct state.
 * Cooling / Heating temperature threshold limits (minimum and maximum values) can only be set in active cooling / heating mode.
 So the gauge in Home App may show invalid minimum and maximum values for the first use of cooling and heating modes.
 If so please restart Home App.
 Next time the correct values will be displayed.
+* Homebridge and AC unit on different subnet is a not supported configuration.

 ## Installation instructions